farcaster-project/RFCs/10-public-offer.md

 ## Content

-Public offers carries data about two specific blockchain, those data need to be interpreted in their blockchain context.
+Public offers carry data about two specific blockchain, those data need to be interpreted in their blockchain context.
 A serialized binary value for a timelock can only be interpreted if the blockchain for which the value has been serialized is known.
 A timelock value for Bitcoin, e.g. 4 bytes unsigned interger for `nSequence`, might be interpreted differently than an Etherum timelock value.
 The parser must then be generic and may fail to interpret blockchain specific data if the wrong blockchain is used.

 A public offer as of version 1 contains the following fields: